How to Plan a San Juan Mountains Elopement (Updated for 2026)

 Stunning Accommodations

 The most beautiful cabins and hotels with the most amazing views are nestled in every little town in the San Juans, which just adds to the overall experience of the day.
-Being able to wake up with your love in a secluded mountain chalet nestled at the base of a mountain peak is a perfect way to start your elopement day.
+You can wake up with your love in a secluded mountain chalet nestled at the base of a mountain peak, or maybe spend your evening in a chic hotel with an excellent bar run by climbers and snowboarders, walking down the block to an old saloon in an old mining building for a cocktail.
+Every town has its own charm and beautiful stays that can accommodate your taste.

 Because of the mining culture in these towns in the 1800s, there are tons of trails old miners used to use to get into the mountains, which are now used as Jeeping and off-roading trails by people today.
 These trails will lead you to jaw-dropping mountain views, next to red iron mountains, and past marmots that squeak as you pass by.